hoshikawa2/DataflowSparkStreamDemo/README.md

 ![dataflow-use-case.png](./images/dataflow-use-case.png?raw=true)

-In this tutorial, you can see the most common activities used to process large files, querying database and merge/join the data to form another table in memory.
+In this tutorial, you can see the most common activities used to process a great data volume streaming, querying database and merge/join the data to form another table in memory or send data to any destiny near realtime.
 You can write this massive data into your database and in a Kafka queue.
 Everything with a very low-cost and high effective performance.

 ## Objectives

 - Learn how Dataflow can be used to process a large amount of data
-- Learn how to integrate scalable services: File Repository, Database and Queue
+- Learn how to integrate scalable services: File Repository, streaming data, Database and Queue

 ## Prerequisites